Cameroon: Determining the viability of biomass initiatives

 CPCS infrastructure advisors undertake due diligence on a 6.5 MW biomass pilot project.

-Africa needs a staggering amount of money to fund its infrastructure.
-It’s well over US $126 billion a year.
-InfraCo Africa contributes to this total by providing funding for early-stage infrastructure projects so that they can eventually attract private investment.
-Biomass initiatives in Cameroon count as such projects and have elicited much interest from the development group.
+Africa needs a staggering amount of money to fund its infrastructure, which needs well over US $126 billion a year.
+InfraCo Africa contributes to this total by providing funding for early-stage infrastructure projects so that the latter can attract private investment.
+Biomass initiatives in Cameroon have elicited much interest from the development group.

-However, choosing the right projects to fund always requires prudent analysis.
-This is why InfraCo Africa relies on CPCS to examine and make recommendations on such matters.
+However, choosing the right projects to fund requires prudent analysis.
+This is why InfraCo Africa relies on CPCS to inform its decisions.

 In Cameroon, CPCS is carrying out due diligence on a 6.5 MW biomass pilot project part of 76 MW portfolio.